-- on an actual basis; - on a pro forma basis to give effect to (i) the conversion of all outstanding shares of our preferred stock into 9,029,551 shares of our common stock, (ii) the conversion of our outstanding warrants to purchase 315,688 shares of preferred stock into warrants to purchase 24,566 shares of common stock, resulting in the reclassification of our warrant liability to stockholders' (deficit) equity, and (iii) the filing and effectiveness of our restated certificate of incorporation, all upon the closing of this offering; and - on a pro forma as adjusted basis to give further effect to our issuance and sale of 5,000,000 shares of our common stock in this offering at the initial public offering price of \$12.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+- · on an actual basis; - on a pro forma basis to give effect to (i) the conversion of all outstanding shares of our preferred stock into 116,030,239 shares of our common stock, (ii) the conversion of our outstanding warrants to purchase 315,688 shares of preferred stock into warrants to purchase 315,688 shares of common stock, resulting in the reclassification of our warrant liability to stockholders' (deficit) equity, and (iii) the filing and effectiveness of our restated certificate of incorporation, all upon the closing of this offering; and - on a pro forma as adjusted basis to give further effect to our issuance and sale of shares of our common stock in this offering at an assumed initial public offering price of \$ per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

+Our capitalization following the closing of this offering will depend on the actual initial public offering price and other terms of this offering determined at pricing.
 You should read this table together with our financial statements and the related notes appearing at the end of this prospectus and the sections of this prospectus titled "Selected Financial Data" and "Management's Discussion and Analysis of Financial Condition and Results of Operations."

-A s of March 31, 2015 Actual Pro Forma Pro Forma As Adjusted (in thousands except share a nd per share data) Notes payable, net of current portion and discount \$ 8,151 \$ 8,151 \$ 8,151 Warrant liability 211 Series A convertible preferred stock, par value \$0.001 per share; 68,837,703 shares authorized, issued and outstanding, actual; no shares authorized, issued or outstanding, pro forma and pro forma as adjusted 47,898 Series B convertible preferred stock, par value \$0.001 per share; 56,026,590 shares authorized, 47,192,536 shares issued and outstanding, actual; no shares authorized, issued or outstanding, pro forma and pro forma as adjusted 44,579 Preferred stock, par value \$0.001 per share; no shares authorized, issued or outstanding actual; 5,000,000 shares authorized, no shares issued or outstanding pro forma and pro forma as adjusted Common stock, par value \$0.001 per share; 155,000,000 shares authorized, 518,245 shares issued and outstanding, actual; 150,000,000 shares authorized, pro forma and pro forma as adjusted; 9,547,796 shares issued and outstanding, pro forma; 14,547,796 shares issued and outstanding, pro forma as adjusted 1 10 15 Additional paid-in capital 2,678 95,357 148,952 Accumulated deficit Total stockholders' (deficit) equity Total capitalization (81,880) (79,201) \$ 21,638 (81,880) 13,487 \$ 21,638 (81,880) 67,087 \$ 75,238
+As of March 31, 2015 Actual Actual Pro Forma (in thousands , except share a nd per share data) Notes payable, net of current portion and discount \$ 8,151 \$ 8,151 \$ Warrant liability 211 Series A convertible preferred stock, par value \$0.001 per share; 68,837,703 shares authorized, issued and outstanding, actual; no shares authorized, issued or outstanding, pro forma and pro forma as adjusted 47,898 Series B convertible preferred stock, par value \$0.001 per share; 56,026,590 shares authorized, 47,192,536 shares issued and outstanding, actual; no shares authorized, issued or outstanding, pro forma and pro forma as adjusted 44,579 Preferred stock, par value \$0.001 per share; no shares authorized, issued or outstanding actual; 5,000,000 shares authorized, no shares issued or outstanding pro forma and pro forma as adjusted Common stock, par value \$0.001 per share; 155,000,000 shares authorized, 6,659,760 shares issued and outstanding, actual; 150,000,000 shares authorized, pro forma and pro forma as adjusted; 122,689,999 shares issued and outstanding, pro forma; shares issued and outstanding, pro forma as adjusted 6 122 Additional paid-in capital 2,673 95,245 Accumulated deficit Total stockholders' (deficit) equity (81,880) (81,880) 13,487 Total capitalization \$ 21,638 \$ 21,638 \$ equity and total capitalization by approximately \$\( \), assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions.
+An increase or decrease of 1,000,000 shares in the number of shares offered by us, as set forth on the cover page of this prospectus, would increase or decrease the pro forma as adjusted amount of additional paid-in-capital, total stockholders' equity and total capitalization by \$\( \) million, assuming no change in the assumed initial public offering price per share and after deducting estimated underwriting discounts and commissions.